nitishbytaru/learn_git/README.md

 # NEW PROJECT
- this project was created from local system.Added a new line
+ this project was created from local system.Added a new line.